RockemSockemRobots/TosiAssignment3/README.txt

 Program Description:
 *****************
-Program takes in a Clike file as input and outputs a scheduled and outputs a HLSM in Verilog.
+Program takes in a Clike file as input and outputs a scheduled HLSM in Verilog.